 Love this baked whole cauliflower with cheese?!
-You may also enjoy the Vegan Cauliflower Steak with Lemon Parsley Tahini, Greek Cauliflower Rice, Baked Sticky Orange Cauliflower, and Weeknight Cauliflower Curry Recipe.
+You may also enjoy the Easy Cheesy Cauliflower and Potato Bake, Vegan Cauliflower Steak with Lemon Parsley Tahini, Greek Cauliflower Rice, Baked Sticky Orange Cauliflower, and Weeknight Cauliflower Curry Recipe.

 If you make this recipe, I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or in the comments section.
 For more vegetable recipes, subscribe to my weekly newsletter.

 - Preheat the oven to 400 degrees F. Prepare the cauliflower by carefully cutting off the bottom stalk and leaves without removing the core.
 You want the head to be firmly intact while roasting

 - In a small mixing bowl, combine the olive oil, garlic, thyme, lemon zest and sea salt.